scidsg/project-info/hush-line/9. Hackathon/2024/Info/2024 Ground Rules.md

 # 😈 Hush Line Hackathon

 Join us for the first-ever Hush Line Hackathon, a hands-on event where we challenge you to test the security of our application, `hack.ourdemo.app`.
 This is a unique opportunity to engage with the security aspects of real-world applications in a controlled environment.

+## Goals

+- **Hack**: Break it, break-in, exfiltrate, disrupt, take over.
+- **Fix**: Breaking is fun, but fixing is better.
+See a hole?
+Patch it.
+- **Build**: Want to help build the app?
+Help close our open Issues!

 ## Date
 Weekend of 05 May 2024, All Day (Tentative)